hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 ### Prefer Existing Libraries

-This is critical: LLMs have a strong tendency to generate bespoke implementations rather than using established libraries.
-Before accepting AI-generated code that solves a common problem, ask:

-- Is there an existing library the project already uses for this?
+LLMs have a strong tendency to generate bespoke implementations rather than using established libraries.
+Before accepting AI-generated code that solves a common problem, ask: is there an existing library the project already uses for this?
+If yes, use it.
-- Is there a community-standard solution?
-- Will a maintainer look at this custom code and wonder why the standard library was not used?

-If the answer to any of these is yes, use the library.
-This reduces maintenance burden and aligns with open source norms.

 ### Do Not Use AI for "Good First Issues"

 Several projects (including LLVM) explicitly forbid this.
 These issues exist as learning opportunities for new contributors.
-Using AI to solve them defeats the purpose and displaces human growth.
-This applies even if the project has not formalised the rule.
+Using AI to solve them defeats the purpose and displaces human growth - even if the project has not formalised the rule.

 ---